Frequently Asked Questions

 If I am being treated on the Alcott inpatient unit or in the residential program, can I have visitors?

-Patients on our Alcott Inpatient Eating Disorders Unit can have visitors from 7 to 8 p.m. on weekdays and from 2 to 5 p.m. and 7 to 8 p.m. on weekends.
+Patients on our Alcott Inpatient Eating Disorders Unit can have visitors from 6:15 p.m. to 8 p.m.
+Monday – Sunday.
+On Saturdays and Sundays, an additional visiting period is available from 2 p.m. to 5 p.m.
 Patients in our adult residential treatment program can have visitors from 7 to 8:30 p.m. on weekdays and from 1:30 to 3:30 p.m. on weekends.
 Adolescents in our residential program can have visitors from 6:45 to 8:15 p.m. on weekdays and 1:30 to 3:30 p.m. on weekends.
 Exceptions are made under certain circumstances on a limited basis through coordination with the case manager.

 What can visitors bring?